mathmagiya/examm_bott/README.md

 Use this command after loading new csv file.

-## ORM
+## Framework and ORM
+Framework for Telegram Bot API: **aiogram**.

-Admin uploads file with new prices and the content loads into sqlite3 DB by sqlAlchemy ORM.
+ORM: Admin uploads file with new prices and the content loads into sqlite3 DB by **SQLAlchemy** ORM.
 And then any user's query also handels by ORM commands.

 ## NB for teachers: